AGE APPROPRIATE: ELEMENTARY (7-11yr olds)

 AIM: The ‘Ruth to the Rescue’ Sunday school lesson (Ruth 2) aims to teach children the importance of serving others and how they can serve others at home or in their community.

 1. ‘Help Me Be’ by Doug Horley

 1. Waiter Waiter.
 Players get into teams.
 They get given a tray with paper plates and cups on it.
 Each member must go through an obstacle course with their tray and plates/cups in place.
 The first team to have everyone on their team complete the obstacle course is the winning team.

-2. Cups and Plates.
+2. Cups and Plate Game.
 Have players take turns to stack cups and plates on top of one another – one cup – one plate – one cup – one plate – until the music stops or the time is up.
 If it falls beforehand they must start all over again.
 The team/player with the biggest tower is the winner.

 3. Memory Tray.
 Put items on a tray and have children memorize what is on the tray.
 Then hide the tray under a sheet and take an item away.
 Unveil the tray and ask children to work out what is missing from the tray.